mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

     Works in EC2 VPCs with private subnets

 3. Https load balancers
-    In order to use SSL, you must install an SSL certificate on the load balancer that it uses to terminate the connection and then decrypt requests from clients before endign requests tot the back-end Amazon Ec2 isntances.
+    In order to use SSL, you must install an SSL certificate on the load balancer that it uses to terminate the connection and then decrypt requests from clients before endign requests tot the back-end Amazon Ec2 instances.

 Listeners proteocols: HTTP, HTTPS, TCP, SSL